bunzl/bunzl.github.io/index.md

 Frodo's name comes from the Old English name Fróda, meaning "wise by experience".
 Commentators have written that he combines courage, selflessness, and fidelity, and that as a good character, he seems unexciting but grows through his quest, an unheroic person who reaches heroic stature.
 ## Traits
-love the one and only ring
+* love the one and only ring
+* hang around in Auenland
+* walk to the deadly mountain